skip to content

 Journal clubs

 Student-directed elements (in which students will contribute towards the selection of topic) will include journal club presentations and discussions, each focused around a research paper, controversial topic or state-of-the-art technique.
-These will be supported by more experienced researchers from the host department, including experience PhD students, who will act as facilitators to provide guidance, structure and assurance of integrity, accuracy and quality of discussions.
+These will be supported by more experienced researchers from the host department, including experienced PhD students, who will act as facilitators to provide guidance, structure and assurance of integrity, accuracy and quality of discussions.
 A minimum of 10 hours of journal clubs will be available across the academic year.

 Literature Reviews

 As part of their Extended Research Project, students will be required to complete a literature review of the field (max 5000 words), providing the background to, and context for, the research project.
-The literature review comprises 50% of the research project final mark.

 Posters and Presentations

 As an integral part of the research project, students will present their findings with a poster presentation.
 The presentation will be assessed for presentation of scientific findings including layout of the poster, clarity of data presentation, and overall ability to deliver a clear and engaging oral presentation of the poster.
-This assessment contributes to the Research Project outcomes mark which is 50% of the total Research project final mark.

 Placements